-In 2021 we are marking the centenary year of the birth of Orkney poet and writer George Mackay Brown.
-Orkney Library & Archive and the George Mackay Brown Fellowship would like everyone to help us to knit A Hat for George.
-The idea is to encourage creativity through knitting, using George’s writing as the inspiration to create a collection of unique knitted hats that will be displayed and then auctioned off to raise money for local charities.
+In 2021 we marked the centenary year of the birth of Orkney poet and writer George Mackay Brown.
+Orkney Library & Archive and the George Mackay Brown Fellowship asked everyone to knit us A Hat for George.
+The idea was to encourage creativity through knitting, using George’s writing as the inspiration to create a collection of unique knitted hats that we could display and then auction off to raise money for local charities.
+All money raised from the project was split between Orkney Blide Trust which promotes mental well-being, and the Orkney Youth Cafe which supports our young people here in Orkney.

-Everyone is welcome to take part – hats can be in any style, colour or pattern.
-In tribute to the writer, knitters may like to name their hat design after a novel, story or poem by George Mackay Brown – or even a location, character or line quoted from his work, but this is up to the individual knitters.
+The design brief was very open – hats could be in any style, colour or pattern.
+In tribute to the writer, we invited knitters to name their design after a novel, story or poem by George Mackay Brown – or even a location, character or line quoted from his work, but this was left up to the individual knitters.

-All hats will be displayed online and at Orkney Library & Archive before being auctioned off in October, the month of George’s birth.
-Hats should reach Orkney Library & Archive by MONDAY 30 AUGUST 2021.
+All hats were displayed online and at Orkney Library & Archive before being auctioned off in October 2021, around the time of George’s 100th birthday.
+See all the hats below.

 This beautiful knitted George Mackay Brown doll was one of two dolls sent to us by Alison from Glasgow as part of our Knit a Hat for George campaign.
 They are based on the Fred Schley painting he is holding which is on permanent display in Stromness Library.